Metrist-Software/product-docs/docs/tools/orchestrator-ebpf-plugin.md

 ## Limitations

 Plain HTTP traffic is ignored.
-Because, the sort of APIs we are interested in, in the context of Metrist's vendor management functionality, typically are not sent in the clear over the public internet.
+Because, the sort of APIs we are interested in, in the context of Metrist’s vendor management functionality, typically are not sent in the clear over the public internet.

 At the moment, we only monitor traffic from software that uses the OpenSSL library and only if it has been dynamically